Muttsuri/CheatSheet/README.md

 Think *Localhost*
 **Note:** Loopback IPv4 address stands in the A class range and its a good anchor point for the limit of the Type A

+### LLA(Link-Local Address)/AIPA(Automatic Private IP Adressing)
+These are IP's given to systems when they can't access the DHCP Server In Microsoft Platforms this system has the name of APIPA and the adresses given are:

+- IPv4 -> 169.254.*
+- IPv6 -> fe80::/10
+-
 ### Subneting Masks

 |            Netmask             |     | Hosts | Addresses |